-- All staff members are be aware of systems within our school that support safeguarding, and these will be explained to them as part of our staff induction.
-This includes: the schools or college's safeguarding child protection policy; the school's safer working practice document and the school's whistleblowing procedures. - Designated safeguarding leads have a good understanding of their own role, how to identify, understand and respond to specific needs that can increase the vulnerability of children, as well as specific harms that can put children at risk, and the processes, procedures and responsibilities of other agencies, particularly children's social care.
+- All staff members will be aware of systems within our school that support safeguarding, and these will be explained to them as part of our staff induction.
+This includes: the schools or college's safeguarding child protection policy; the school's safer working practice document and the school's whistleblowing procedures. - Designated safeguarding leads will have a good understanding of their own role, how to identify, understand and respond to specific needs that can increase the vulnerability of children, as well as specific harms that can put children at risk, and the processes, procedures and responsibilities of other agencies, particularly children's social care.

-Designated safeguarding leads in this school have attended:
+Designated safeguarding leads in this school will attend:

 - 1. Roles & Responsibilities of the designated safeguarding lead (DSL) - 2.
 Multi-agency Working Together to Safeguard Children and Young People - 3.
 A Positive contribution to case conferences and core groups - They will attend DSL refresher training every two years.
 The DSL will undertake Prevent Awareness Training (e.g. Workshop to Raise Awareness of Prevent [WRAP]) to enable them to provide advice and support to other members of staff on protecting pupils from the risk of radicalisation. - The school will ensure all staff including temporary and volunteers receive induction and training appropriate to their roles and responsibilities, especially staff new to the school.
-All staff will complete basic awareness refresher training at least every three years and regular safeguarding and child protection updates via email, e-bulletins, and staff meetings as required, but at least annually to provide them with relevant skills and knowledge to safeguard children effectively.
-Access to training can be via the Education Safeguarding Service and the Kirklees Safeguarding Children Partnership. - The head teacher will attend appropriate safeguarding training at least every three years. - The Governing body will complete appropriate safeguarding and child protection (including online) training at induction and update this every three years
+All staff will complete basic awareness refresher training at least every three years (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring), and regular safeguarding and child protection updates via email, e-bulletins, and staff meetings as required, but at least annually to provide them with relevant skills and knowledge to safeguard children effectively.
+Access to training can be via the Education Safeguarding Service and the Kirklees Safeguarding Children Partnership.

+- The head teacher will attend appropriate safeguarding training at least every three years. - The Governing body/proprietor will complete appropriate safeguarding and child protection (including online) training at induction and update this every three years